sharmainec/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Purpose of the user guide
-This user guide aims to familiarize you with the commands of LingoGO! and to use the application effectively.
+This user guide aims to familiarize you with the commands of LingoGO!  to help you use the application effectively.

 --------------------------------------------------------------------------------------------------------------------

 ## How to use the user guide
+Below is a brief summary of the main sections in this user guide.
-* A [Table of Contents](#table-of-contents) with clickable links can be found above to help you with navigating across the user guide quickly.
+* A [Table of Contents](#table-of-contents) with clickable links can be found above to help you navigate the user guide quickly.
 * If you are a new user, you can refer to the [Quick Start](#quick-start) and [Tutorial](#tutorial) to get you started.
-* If you are a new user, you can also refer to [Modes](#modes) to start understanding how to use LingoGO!.
+* If you are a new user, you can also refer to [Modes](#modes) to understand how to use LingoGO!.
 * A detailed outline of the commands can be found under [General commands](#general-commands), [List mode commands](#list-mode-commands) and [Slideshow mode commands](#slideshow-mode-commands).
 * If you an experienced user, you can refer to the [Command Summary](#command-summary) for a quick overview of all the commands in LingoGO!.
 * A [Glossary](#glossary) is provided to help explain certain important terms used in this guide.

+As for text formatting,
+* **Bolded words** highlight important points to take note of.
+* *Italcized words* indicate files and folders.
+* `Words in blocks` indicate commands and associated terms like their [prefixes](#prefixes) and [parameters](#parameters).

-* Do also look out for the following colored boxes throughout the guide for useful tips:
+Do also look out for the following colored boxes throughout the guide for useful tips.

 <div markdown="block" class="alert alert-info">

 **:information_source: General information:**<br>
-These boxes give general information on how LingoGO! works, or useful advice that you can follow.
+These boxes give general information on how LingoGO! works, as well as useful advice that you can follow.
 </div>

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution:**<br>
-These boxes are to warn you against certain actions that can cause you to lose your data, do take note of them!
+These boxes warn you against certain actions that **can cause you to lose your data**.
+Do take note of them!
 </div>

 --------------------------------------------------------------------------------------------------------------------